Generative AI for Data Science 101: Coding Without Learning To Code: Introduction

 \section{Introduction}

 A perennial dilemma in teaching a one-semester introductory data science course for non-majors is how much time to devote to teaching students to write computer code.
 On the one hand, data science only really comes alive when a student can directly interact with data.
 If students are unable to directly apply methods to actual data they care about, they end up as spectators on the sidelines.
 They miss out on the valuable experience (and the fun) that comes with directly interacting with data.
+Furthermore, when they graduate and face real-world data sets, they are left with no experience applying what they have been taught.
 On the other hand, trying to teach the students to code in a required one-semester data science class might be overwhelming and could distract them from learning the core statistical principles that underlie data science.

 In Fall 2023, we co-taught ``Data Science for Business," a one-semester, required class in the full-time MBA program at \school.
 The course provides a first introduction to the fundamentals of data science and statistics within the context of business applications.
 The goal is to introduce students to statistical methods and show how they can be applied to glean useful, business-relevant insights from data.
 In previous years, the accepted approach to the dilemma described above has been to avoid coding entirely and instead use a ``point-and-click” software platform.
 Such systems allow students to take a carefully cleaned data set and perform a limited set of predefined operations.
 We think of this as the ``follow-the-tour-guide" approach to visiting a country.
 You don’t speak the language, so you see only what the tour guide has decided it will be feasible for you to see; you see the sights but do not get to chat with the locals.
 The other extreme is the ``learn-the-language" approach, which makes for an exciting trip personalized to your interests; however, this admirable route is simply too much effort for most of us.